botdotcom/GiveAway-Flutter/README.md

 # GiveAway
-A new Flutter mobile application for a hackathon
+A new Flutter mobile application for SFHacks

 ## Introduction
 This project is my first attempt at building a full-fledged mobile application using Flutter and Firebase.
 It is an app for users in a community to buy, sell or donate old items, rather than them going to waste.
 This can act towards environment sustainability and building a sense of community, as well as reducing carbon footprint.
+You can view the submitted demo [here](https://youtu.be/wbh2Pqiaahw).

 ## Video Walkthrough 1
 Here's a walkthrough of implemented user stories: